svenstaro/rofi-calc/README.md

 ### Dependencies

-You need rofi version at least 1.5 as well as qalculate.
+You need rofi (version >= 1.5) as well as qalculate (version > 2.0).
+Some distributions ship an [extremely outdated](https://github.com/svenstaro/rofi-calc/issues/7) version of qalculate so you might have to compile your own.

 ### Installation